Haley Giavara

 Haley Giavara (born 16 October 2000) is an American tennis player.

 Early life

 Raised in San Diego, California by Jada Coleman and Jason Giavara, she attended Serra High School.
 She also ran track and played lacrosse at school.
 She started at University of California, Berkeley in 2019.
 She was coached as a youngster by her uncle, Ken Giavara, who runs the Giavara Tennis Academy along with her father, Jason.
+She is African American.

 Career

 University

 In December 2022, Giavara represented Team USA in a national university team tennis tournament in France.

 Professional

-A graduate of University of California, Berkeley, she earned a wildcard into the 2024 Indian Wells qualifying in 2023 through the USTA SoCal Pro Series.
-She won her first ITF W50 title in doubles at the 2024 Kunming Open.
+A graduate of University of California, Berkeley, she earned a wildcard into the 2024 Indian Wells Open qualifying in 2023 through the USTA SoCal Pro Series.
+She won her first W50 title in doubles at the 2024 Kunming Open.